fill-10/hop_lmp/README.md

 This package:
 1. reads in lammps trj into pandas dataframe and generate ions by centers of mass.
-2. reads in ions from lammps 'fix' output of 'COM'.

 3. reads pdb from gmx trjconv -pbc nojump or -pbc whole.
 4. calculates associating/coordinating counter ions/polymer chains per ion.
-5. categorizes hopping types of the moving ions.
+5. categorizes hopping types of the counterions (AN).
 6. calcualtes non gaussian parameter and mean square displacement for AN ions.
 7. output stats and lammps trj.
 8. calculates van hove function.